 Written by Zamara Perri

-Even if you’re not into football, you were probably one of the millions of Americans who watched the Falcons hand over their huge lead to the Patriots in last night’s Super Bowl.
+Even if you’re not into football, you were probably one of the millions of Americans who watched the Eagles crush the Patriots in last night’s Super Bowl.

 I’m not that into sports, but I can tell you that there is a a lot that we can all learn about relationships just from watching the big game.
 Here are some of the best takeaways from last night’s game: